 Before we can set the simulated event rates or access any oscillation parameters, we need to become familiar with the concept GLoBES uses for oscillation parameters.
-In order to transfer sets of oscillation parameter vectors $(\theta{12}, \theta{13}, \theta{23}, \delta{CP}, \Delta m{21}^2, \Delta m{31}^2)$, the parameter type glb_params is used.
+In order to transfer sets of oscillation parameter vectors $(\theta{12}, \theta{13}, \theta{23}, \delta{CP}, \Delta m{21}^2, \Delta m{31}^2)$ as well as some other information, the parameter type glb_params is used.
 In general, this type is often transferred to and from GLoBES functions.
 Therefore, the memory for these vectors has to be reserved (allocated) before they can be used, and it has to be returned (freed) afterwards.
-GLoBES functions usually use the pointers of the type glb_params for the input or output to the functions.
-As an input parameter, the pointer has to be created and point towards a valid parameter structure, where the oscillation parameters are read from.
-As an output parameter, the pointer has to be created, too, and point towards a structure which will contain the return values will be written to.
+GLoBES functions usually use pointers of the type glb_params for the input or output to the functions.
+As an input parameter, the pointer has to be initialized with the address of a valid parameter structure, where the oscillation parameters are read from.
+As an output parameter, it has to be initialized with the address of a structure which the return values will be written to.
 This parameter transfer concept seems to be very sophisticated, but, as we will see in the next chapters, it hides a lot of complicated parameter mappings which otherwise need to be done by the user.
-For example, not only the oscillation parameters are stored in the pointer structure, but also information on the matter densities of all of the initialized experiments.
+For example, not only the oscillation parameters are stored in the glb_params structure, but also information on the matter densities of all of the initialized experiments.
 Since GLoBES treats the matter density as a free parameter known with some external precision to include matter density uncertainties, the minimizers also use fit values and external errors for the matter densities of all loaded experiments.
 More precisely, the matter density profile of each experiment i is multiplied by a scaling factor $\hat{\rho}i$, which is stored in the density information of glb_params.
-Each of these scaling factors has 1.0 as pre-defined value.
-Since it is in most cases not necessary to change this value, the user does not need to take care of it.
 For a constant matter density, it is simply the ratio of the matter density and the average matter density specified in the experiment definition, i.e., $\hat{\rho}i \equiv \rho_i/\bar{\rho}i$.
 For a matter density profile, it acts as an overall normalization factor: The matter density in each layer is multiplied by this factor.
 In most cases one wants to take a scaling factor of 1.0 here, which simply means taking the matter density profile as it is given in the experiment definition.
 For the treatment of correlations, however, an external precision of the scaling factor might be used to include the correlations with the matter density uncertainty.
 Note that the glb_params structures must not be initialized before all experiments are loaded, since the number of matter densities can only be determined after the experiments are initialized.
 Similarly, any change in the number of experiments requires that the parameter structures be re-initialized, i.e., freed and allocated again.